BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 For this tutorial, we’re going to build a Simple Blog with Hugo.

-PS: I would be using a windows machine in this tutorial, so all steps would be based on windows, but I added installation guides for other operating systems.
+PS: I would be using a windows machine in this tutorial.
+Hence all steps would be based on windows, but I added installation guides for other operating systems.

-I’ve also created a repository with starter files which can be found [here](https://github.com/BolajiAyodeji/hugo101).
+I’ve also created a repository with starter files found [here](https://github.com/BolajiAyodeji/hugo101).
 Use the installation guide to get Hugo running on your machine and fork the starter files.
 Ensure you follow the steps.

 ### Prerequisites